-Glass gamble comes off as Armagh pay the penalty
+'Glass gamble comes off as Armagh pay the penalty'

 - Meenagh hails Derry character after 'rollercoaster' win

-Derry captain Glass' finish past Armagh keeper Ethan Rafferty to the top right-hand corner was by far the most emphatic penalty of the nervy shootout but the Glen man spoke of his mental turmoil as he took the kick.
+Derry captain Glass' finish past Rafferty to the top right-hand corner was by far the most emphatic penalty of the nervy shootout but the Glen man spoke of his mental turmoil as he took the kick.

 "I was going to go the other side of the net but I dunno.....my mind just froze and I was just 'I'm going to put it to the right now'," said Glass outside a mobbed Derry dressing-room at St Tiernach's Park.